 A big box commercial gym is any fitness facility that belongs to a chain or franchise of gyms and studios.

-These types of gyms are typically the largest in terms of sheer size and client/member numbers as well as job opportunities for personal trainers.
+These gyms are typically the largest in terms of sheer size and client/member numbers, and job opportunities for personal trainers.

-They cater to the very fundamentals of fitness while offering some degree of practice specialty and flexibility.
+They cater to the fundamentals of fitness while offering some degree of practice, specialty, and flexibility.

-Because of their hyper commercial structure, they are often termed as “fast fitness”, alluding to their similarity with rapid turnover industries such as fast food and fast fashion.
+Because of their hyper commercial structure, they are often termed “fast fitness,” alluding to their similarity with rapid turnover industries such as fast food and fast fashion.

-While there is a significant personal trainer opportunity in such gyms, most activity is either based on set large group classes or member autonomy, where people who more or less know what they’re doing, just use the facilities according to their own style of training.
+While there is a significant personal trainer opportunity in such gyms, most activity is based on set large group classes or member autonomy, where people who more or less know what they’re doing use the facilities according to their training style.

-Commercial gyms are great if you’re just starting your career in fitness and want the initial safety of fixed, secure employment, but I wouldn’t consider them the best gyms for personal training if you have any sort of lofty career aspirations.
+Commercial gyms are great if you’re starting your career in fitness and want the initial safety of fixed, secure employment.
+Still, I wouldn’t consider them the best gyms for personal training if you have any lofty career aspirations.

-As with any option, it is important to weigh up the pros and cons.
+As with any option, weighing the pros and cons is important.

 - Most commercial gyms accept most accredited certs